Antoine Mazières

 Manuscript (in french)

-"When Big Data meets Porn" (The Atlantic) or "A Googe Trends for niche sexual interests" (Wired).
-More formally, a statistical analysis of millions of porn videos meta-datas, showing, among other things, categories trends and communities.
+“When Big Data meets Porn” (The Atlantic) or “Google Trends for niche sexual interests” (Wired).
+More formally, a statistical analysis of millions of porn videos metadata exhibiting trends and clusters of categories.

 Paper | Data | Code | Press coverage by Time, The Economist, Fast Company, Le Tag Parfait, L'Express, Street Press